Y3454R/obadh_engine/README.md

 # Build everything and start the server (for production)
 ./build.sh start

+# Build everything for production and distribution
+./build.sh all
 ```

+The `all` command builds everything including:
+- The native binary (available at `target/release/obadh`)
+- The WASM package
+- CSS files
+- Distribution files in the `docs/` directory for GitHub Pages

+After running the `all` command, you'll get instructions on how to serve the web interface locally or deploy to GitHub Pages.

 All commands are designed to handle signals properly, so you can press CTRL+C to gracefully stop any running server process.